World powers urge Iran to give more nuclear access

 In a joint statement issued at a nuclear non-proliferation conference in Vienna, the United States, France, Russia, China and Britain pressed Tehran to agree urgently with the U.N. nuclear watchdog on access to "relevant sites and information".

 "We remain concerned by Iran's persistent failure to comply with its obligations under UNSC (U.N.
-Security Council) resolutions," the statement said, referring to repeated demands that Tehran curb its disputed nuclear program.
+Security Council) resolutions," the statement said, referring to repeated demands that Tehran curb its disputed nuclear programme.

 The West says Iran's nuclear work is a cover for developing atomic bombs and wants verifiable assurances to the contrary from Tehran - for example, by accepting much more intrusive U.N. nuclear inspections and limiting its enrichment capacity.